-Our board of directors has established an audit committee of the board of directors.
-Mr. Moss (Chair), Ms. Persofsky and Ms. Denis serve as members of our audit committee.
+Prior to the consummation of this offering, we will establish an audit committee of the board of directors.
+Mr. Moss (Chair), Ms. Persofsky and Ms. Denis will serve as members of our audit committee.
 Under the NASDAQ listing standards and applicable SEC rules, we are required to have at least three members of the audit committee, all of whom must be independent.